-The ultimate goal here is to keep working the vision until the inspiration is etched in your mind.
-Materials repeat, finishes repeat, styles repeat, colours repeat.
+The ultimate goal here is to keep working on the vision until the inspiration is etched in your mind.
+Materials repeat finishes repeat, styles repeat, colours repeat.

 You can still have variety on your board, so if you feel the blue bathroom and the green bathroom are kind of in the same arena, you’re good.
 But if you have contemporary light bright and modern spa sanctuary over here, and deep dark traditionally ornately over there, you’ve got to keep going.